Unraveling the mystery and dangers of fog and mist, especially in the frozen form

-A famous routine by comedian George Carlin decades ago opens the door to a sports metaphor.
-He deftly noted the differences between baseball and football by contrasting the terminology related to each.
+A famous routine by comedian George Carlin opens the door to a sports metaphor.
+He deftly noted the differences between baseball and football by contrasting the terminology of each.
 It was soft vs. tough, underscoring the disparate expectations of experience.

 As an analogy for weather, it’s pitch-perfect.
-Subdued and with a near-silent presence, fog or mist or drizzle lands softly in our minds like a routine flyball vs. predictions of blizzards or thunderstorms that rattle menacingly in our psyche days before the end zone crush.
+With a near-silent presence, fog or mist or drizzle lands softly in our minds like a routine flyball vs. predictions of blizzards or thunderstorms that rattle menacingly in our psyche days before the end-zone crush.
 We are lulled into calm by the former, while jarred to attention by the latter.

 Yet those gentle weather words can signal significant impact — the most obvious, low visibility; the more sinister, veneers of ice.

-As for translucency, mist carries an advantage over fog, offering slightly better sight lines.
-By definition, the tiny droplets in mist are less densely packed together in the air so we can see through the mist more easily.
-It’s often termed mist if visibility is better than five-eighths of a mile.
-Anything lower than that, then it’s fog.
-But that fine line between the two is usually breached, going from mist to fog or back again, often depending simply on the stillness of the air.
+As for translucency, mist carries an advantage over fog, offering slightly better sightlines.
+By definition, the tiny droplets in mist are less densely packed together, so we can see through them more easily.
+The term “mist” is used if visibility is better than five-eighths of a mile.
+Anything less than that and it’s fog.
+But that fine line is usually breached, with the description going from mist to fog, or back again, often depending simply on the stillness of the air.
 In either case, the reductions to the depth of our view can occur startlingly fast.

 Mountaintops and valley swales are especially prone to the sudden encampments and blinding hazard, although theirs is far from an exclusive club.
 Fog can occur anywhere there is sufficient low-level saturation in the air.

 Neither fog nor mist is precipitation.
 That term defines water, in liquid or solid form, that falls to the ground.
 Rather, the feather-light droplets are suspended, as in a cloud, not quite heavy enough to allow gravity to overcome the natural buoyancy of the encircling air that keeps them afloat.
-Their cousin, drizzle, has slightly larger, heavier droplets that soft-land on the ground, and because they fall out of the air, drizzle is not typically accompanied by the same degree of diminished visibility.
+Their cousin drizzle has slightly larger, heavier droplets that soft-land on the ground, and because they fall out of the air, drizzle is not typically accompanied by the same degree of diminished visibility.

-The hazardous impacts of fog are most striking when traveling, with countless stories of multicar collisions occurring as a result of suddenly restricted visibility.
+The hazardous impacts of fog are most striking when traveling, with countless stories of multi-car collisions occurring as a result of suddenly restricted visibility.
 Even a routine experience of driving through the mountains can switch between miles-ahead clarity and abrupt veiled views.
 The danger is real, and the most we can do is be aware and react quickly.

 The particular peril of frozen fog and mist

-Beyond issues of low visibility, even greater impacts from fog and mist occur when temperatures fall below freezing, often resulting in an imperceptible icy glaze on ground surfaces.
+Even greater impacts from fog and mist occur when temperatures fall below freezing, often resulting in an imperceptible icy glaze on ground surfaces.
 Nearly as many wintertime accidents occur from fractional coatings of ice as from major winter storms, but we tend to ignore the icy peril until an actual encounter.
 This happens for two reasons: It forms quickly, often with little warning, and it’s nearly invisible, leaving us unprepared to appropriately respond.

-Fortunately, with increased messaging via social media and weather blogs, public awareness is improving, yet the seriousness of the risk that develops with such rapidity in real-time is not easily discerned.
+Fortunately, with increased messaging via social media and weather blogs, public awareness is improving, yet the seriousness of a risk that develops so quickly is not easily discerned.

 A big part of the problem is the innocuous appearance of fog.
 Freezing fog, mist and drizzle are liquid, even when the surrounding air is below freezing.
-The droplets are supercooled, the temperature within each is just barely below freezing.
+The droplets are supercooled — the temperature within each is just barely below freezing.
 This happens because the droplets need a trigger to force their transition from liquid to ice to overcome the surface tension that keeps them hanging at that so-close tipping point.
-That changeover is spurred on contact with cold, subfreezing surfaces and objects such as roads, walkways, trees and power lines.
+That changeover is spurred on contact with subfreezing surfaces and objects such as roads, walkways, trees and power lines.
 The subtle process is practically unseen, yet the resultant razor-thin ice is as treacherous as snow.

 According to data published by the Federal Highway Administration, on average there are over 150,000 crashes and 41,000 people injured each year because of ice on the road.
 That’s 13 percent of all weather-related accidents, and these figures do not include snow, which is something we most often attribute to wintertime highway calamity.